fgahr/xkcd-search/README.md

 # Usage

 Some switches are accepted, all other arguments are assumed to be search terms.
 Switches can appear in any position.
 Search is case-insensitive.
-Note that there is currently no support for `-h|--help`.
-There might be some day.
-Then again, there might not.
-Good luck.

 ```
 # Search for all of the given terms